Common Urinary Problems

 Nocturnal Enuresis (Bedwetting)

 Bedwetting is involuntary urination that many children experience when they are young.
 While it might be embarrassing, the situation is out of the child’s control.
 While the exact cause is unknown it could be due to a number of factors such as excessive urine volume, poor sleep arousal, bladder contractions, or slow bowel function.
 In the absence of an underlying medical condition, treatments can be as simple as a bedwetting alarm or a bowel maintenance regimen.

 Cryptorchidism (Undescended Testis)

 In some young boys, at least one testicle fails to move into the scrotal sac before birth.
 While the condition usually resolves itself within the first year of a child’s life, if left unchecked it can cause decreased fertility and an increased risk of testicular cancer.
 To reduce these risks, undescended testis can be brought into the scrotum during infancy through a surgical procedure known as an orchiopexy.

 Pediatric Urology Care

 Pediatric urology doctors specialize in dealing with all genitourinary problems that involve the kidney, ureter, bladder and genitals in everyone from newborns to 18 year olds.
 Because it can be difficult for young children to express their discomfort, it’s especially important that parents are familiar with and keep an eye on their kids’ health.
 Early detection by the parents followed by professional treatment can resolve most urology issues before they become serious concerns later on in a child’s life.

 Private Practice Urology Care in Georgia

 Georgia Urology is one of the largest and most well-respected private practice urology groups in the country.
 Seven of our 40 specialty physicians are fellowship-trained pediatric urologists with years of experience.
-Contact us today for more information or to schedule an appointment.
+Contact us today for more information or to request an appointment.